 Instead of carrying a backpack when exploring cities, bring a crossbody bag.
 Since pickpockets are common in Europe, it is better to have your personal items across your body and in front of you.
 Many museums also don’t allow backpacks, so artifacts or artworks do not get bumped or damaged.

 RFID sleeves for credit cards.
 These handy cardholders protect your credit card information from RFID scanners while in your wallet or purse.

-Universal Adapters: If you’re traveling to a different country, it’s likely that you’re going to need aadapters for your electronics.
+Universal Adapters: If you’re traveling to a different country, it’s likely that you’re going to need adapters for your electronics.
 These adapters are super easy to use with your existing charger cords.

 Camera Equipment.
 Don’t forget your cameras and camera equipment for your next trip!

-Reusable Water bottle: We love our Yeti water bottles for a number of reasons.
+Reusable Water bottle: We love our Refillable Yeti Water bottle for a number of reasons.
 Not only do they keep your drinks super hot or super cold, but they also are very durable and you can get them in different sizes and colors

 Notebook/Pens and Something to Read